-Given this, alternatives A and B would meet this purpose to some degree because they would provide the public access to share these amenities, but would not offer a high level of protection to natural resources.
-Without a higher level of protection, these amenities may not be available for the enjoyment of future generations.
+7 Given this, alternatives A and B would meet this purpose to some degree because they would 8 provide the public access to share these amenities, but would not offer a high level of protection 9 to natural resources.
+Without a higher level of protection, these amenities may not be available 10 for the enjoyment of future generations.

-Alternatives C and F would provide access to the Seashore and the amenities therein, and offer protection of these amenities by establishing SMAs and by implementing seasonal night-driving restrictions.
+Alternatives $C{and}$ , $E{,and}$ , $F{would}$ provide access to the Seashore and the amenities therein, and offer protection of these amenities by establishing SMAs and by implementing seasonal night-driving restrictions.
 In alternatives C and E, some of the SMAs would be under ML2 management measures, which would provide a higher level of access and use to those areas (including ORV and pedestrian corridors).
-Alternative F would provide access to the Seashore and the amenities therein, and would protect sensitive wildlife habitat through the designation of year-round ORV routes and vehicle free areas, the use standard buffers (equivalent to ML2) in all locations, and by implementing seasonal night-driving restrictions.
-Under alternatives C, E, or F, allowever, in these alternatives, some of the SMAs would be under ML2 management measures, which would provide a higher level of access and use to those areas (including ORV and pedestrian corridors).
+Alternative F would provide access to the Seashore and the amenities therein, and would -protect sensitive wildlife habitat through the designation of year-round ORV routes and vehicle free areavehicle-free areas, the use of prenesting closures in some locations, and standard buffers (equivalent to ML2) in all locations, and by implementing seasonal night-driving restrictions.
+Under alternatives C, E, or F, aHowever, in these alternatives, some of the SMAs would be under ML2 management measures, which would provide a higher level of access and use to those areas (including ORV and pedestrian corridors).
 Aallowing this level of use, particularly as the population grows, may not fully protect the natural resources at the Seashore.
 As access to certain areas of the Seashore may adversely impact some of the Seashore's natural resources, especially in light of population growth, these alternatives C, E, and F would only meet this purpose to a moderate degree.